psy-loophs/Tagme/README.md

   - Instead of showing full usernames, the bot tag members using their first names only, making the chat cleaner.

 - Custom messages:
-  - Use !tagall <message> to mention all members along with your custom message.
+  - Use !tagall &lt;message&gt; to mention all members along with your custom message.

 Works whether you reply to a message or not.